-I’ve had the CD cover of ‘The Jarillion Mercy’ signed by Sarah Sutton at a convention in Milton Keynes in November 2014.
+I’ve had the CD cover of ‘The Jarillion Mercy’ signed by Sarah Sutton at the ‘Collectormania 22’ event in Milton Keynes, November 2014.
 I’ve had the pleasure of seeing Sarah at conventions and she’s always pleased to see me.
 She remembers recording this audiobook which I was amazed and pleased about.

 Sarah is my favourite actress, best known as Nyssa in ‘Doctor Who’.
 I’ve enjoyed watching and listening to Sarah in the TV/audio stories as Nyssa.
 I’ve also enjoyed Sarah’s other works including ‘The Moon Stallion’ and ‘Alice Through The Looking Glass’ on TV and ‘Wirrn: Race Memory’ on audio.

 Sarah told me how reluctant she was to do this audiobook.
-Sarah’s not crazy about science-fiction and I can understand that as she prefers doing the historical stories of ‘Doctor Who’ and period-styled dramas.
-But she eventually agreed to do this audiobook as she was persuaded by Rob Brown.
+Sarah’s not crazy about science-fiction and I can understand that, since she prefers doing the historical stories of ‘Doctor Who’ and the period-styled dramas.
+But she eventually agreed to do the audiobook, as she was persuaded by Rob Brown.

 I found the CD cover and the sleeve notes helpful to refer when listening to the story.
 I was able to keep note of the names of characters and planets and their backgrounds.
 I also liked Sarah Sutton’s mini-biography as its lovely and it’s helpful for those who want to know who Sarah is as an actress.

 I also liked the profile pictures of Sarah Sutton as Asaria on the front and back of the CD cover.
 Sarah looks amazing as a starship captain and the pictures are very complimentary for her.
-I liked Sarah as Asaria holding a scanner and what looks like a wand (or it could be Sarah’s sonic screwdriver, ha, ha).
+I liked Sarah as Asaria holding a scanner and what looks like a wand (or that could be Sarah’s sonic screwdriver 😀 ).

 I also liked the ‘track list’ on the sleeve notes as it helped me to keep ‘track’ (no pun intended) of what’s going on in this story.
 The listings though aren’t correct as there are 9 tracks instead of 6.
 The chapters are quite lengthy but Sarah describes each scene between characters with flawless beauty.